-Specifies the first initiation of the monitor display from the installed PCI graphics card or the PCI Express graphics card.
+Specifies the first initiation of the monitor display from the installed PCI graphics card, PCI Express graphics card, or the onboard graphics.

 ▶ PCI Sets the PCI graphics card as the first display.

-▶ PCIE x16 Sets the PCI Express graphics card on the PCIEX16 slot as the first display.
 (Default)

-▶ PCIE x8

-▶ PCIE x8

-Sets the PCI Express graphics card on the PCIEX8 slot as the first display.
+▶ Onboard Sets the onboard graphics as the first display.

-▶ PCIE x4

-Sets the PCI Express graphics card on the PCIEX4 slot as the first display.
+PCIE x16 Sets the PCI Express graphics card on the PCIEX16 slot as the first display.
+PCIE x8 Sets the PCI Express graphics card on the PCIEX8 slot as the first display.